 Minor in Medieval and Renaissance Studies

-Each year the Romano Prize is given to one exceptional student in the Medieval and Renaissance Studies program.
+Named for emeritus Professor of History Dennis Romano, each year the Romano Prize is given to an exceptional student in the Medieval & Renaissance Studies Program.

 2018: Not awarded